 What I Ask Myself When I Start A New Creative Project by Thomas Beutel

-What I Ask Myself When I Start A New Creative Project
+What I Ask Myself When I Start a New Creative Project

 I’m building a city.
 With art deco skyscrapers, department stores, busy streets and old-fashioned trolleys darting around, all within a 5-foot by 5-foot space.